Irvinfang1015/Unit-2-project/README.md

 Success Criteria
 1. The system has an easy to use user interface on all parts
-1. The messages are translated flawslessly between the languages
+2. The message can be sent out perfectly throughout the different languages
-1. The messages are transmitted flawlessly between the source and receiver
+3. The message can be sent out perfectly from the sender to the receiver

 Design